-Ogden College of Science and Engineering encompasses the applied and basic sciences, offering a broad range of degree programs in agriculture, biology, chemistry, computer science, construction management, engineering, geography, geology, architectural design, manufacturing sciences, mathematics, meteorology, and physics and astronomy.
+Ogden College of Science and Engineering encompasses the applied and basic sciences, offering a broad range of degree programs in agriculture, biology, chemistry, computer science, construction management, engineering, geography, geology, architectural design, manufacturing sciences, mathematics, meteorology, physics and astronomy and psychological sciences.
 Ogden College also offers a cooperative doctoral program in chemistry with the University of Louisville.

 In collaboration with the College of Education, Ogden offers the SKyTeach Program for those interested in teaching science and math at middle or high school levels.
 This program is a replication of a nationally recognized program in teacher preparation developed at the University of Texas at Austin.
 WKU received $2.4 M in funding from Exxon/Mobil through the National Mathematics and Science Initiative to develop the SKyTeach program at WKU.